georgeweigt/mel/README.md

 #

 Program `mel.c` runs Mel Kaye's blackjack program `bkjck.tx` by simulating an LGP-30 computer.
-Note that `bkjck.tx` is an LGP-30 binary file and does not run on the RPC-4000.
+Note that `bkjck.tx` only runs on the LGP-30, not the RPC-4000.

 To build and run